What We Do

 Hospital Partnership

-Identify and secure permissions to operate in a suitable hospital.
+Partner with a hospital.
 Build relationships with hospital management and clinicians.
+Advocate for hospital improvements.

 Repurpose Space

-Repurpose existing space in wards as dedicated KC areas.
-Supply necessary equipment and materials in line with WHO implementation guidance.
+Make space in hospitals suitable for KMC.
+Supply necessary equipment in line with WHO guidance.

 Onboard Staff